rust-lang/book/src/ch04-01-what-is-ownership.md

 Rust doesn't specify what happens if you try to do `if y { .. }` when `y` isn't `true` or `false`. _Something_ will happen, for example:

-- The code executes just fine, and no one notices a problem.
+- The code executes without crashing, and no one notices a problem.
 - The code immediately crashes due to a [segmentation fault](https://en.wikipedia.org/wiki/Segmentation_fault) or another kind of operating system error.
-- The code executes just fine, until a malicious actor creates the right input to delete your production database, overwrite your backups, and steal your lunch money.
+- The code executes without crashing, until a malicious actor creates the right input to delete your production database, overwrite your backups, and steal your lunch money.

 To avoid these kinds of outcomes, Rust uses compile-time checks to ensure that variables are defined before they are used.
 If you actually try to compile the problematic program, you will get this error from the compiler: